|

 Pennsylvania Environmental Council’s Annual Fund-Raising Dinner.

-As a continuation of the Parkside Historic District rehabilitation, the
+1996 Building Excellence Awards of the Delaware Valley As a continuation of the Parkside Historic District rehabilitation, the

 Brentwood Apartments located at 4120-30 Parkside Avenue were selected as